 No educator I’ve met has ever uttered the words, “I sure could use some more things to do.”

-An often cited and much-outdated stat from some time ago suggested that teachers make some 1,500 decisions per day.
+An often-cited and much-outdated stat from some time ago suggested that teachers make some 1,500 decisions per day.
 That number has undoubtedly ballooned as teachers are increasingly responsible for tiered differentiation, countless communication channels and instructional technologies, and expansive requirements for documentation and compliance.

 And yet, our students deserve more.
 More applied and engaging math instruction.
 More access to elementary science.
 More computer science and computational thinking.
 More design and entrepreneurship challenges through the lens of engineering.
 More enriching experiences in competition settings.
 More connections with adults who understand the context and backgrounds of our youth.